zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-overview.md

 ## Introduction

 Welcome to Azure!
-We're excited to have you to join the family.
+We're excited to have you to join the family and become a partner.
 The Azure Portal team supports the Azure Portal, its SDK, and the Framework that service teams use to integrate their management UI into the Azure Portal.

 ## Overview